 And he sensed things were amiss with Qui-Gon Jinn and Padmé Amidala, the latter of whom he was instantly smitten by.

 But Padmé can only offer him kind friendship; this begins a cycle of half-realised opportunities that will always plague him.
 Anakin’s life is determined by how far he reaches out and fails to grasp his true desires.
-And that is what Williams’ score highlights at the close of this piece, where all the triumphant flourishes of the entire string arrangement pulls into the soft, ominous and drawn out expressions of what we know will happen to our happy hero; he will know pain and suffering.
+And that is what Williams’ score highlights at the close of this piece, where all the triumphant flourishes of the entire string arrangement pull into the soft, ominous and drawn out expressions of what we know will happen to our happy hero; he will know pain and suffering.

 And suffering leads to the Dark Side.